Shrewdent/Account-Manager/README.md

 Press generate to automatically generate new password for account selected

-Press copy to automatically copy password to your keyboard
+Press copy to automatically copy password to your clipboard